Ramp

 ---

 Some time in late 2024, Stripe bought Bridge.
-Some people at the company asked me about it (as “ex-crypto” payments guy), and I had some theoretical answers about the opportunity to displace SWIFT (which is the single “traditional” rail without a good steel-man — it actually sucks).
+Friends at the company asked me about it (as “ex-crypto” payments guy), and I had some theoretical answers about the opportunity to [[The great irony of stablecoin#^8da528|displace SWIFT]] (which is the single “traditional” rail without a good steel-man — it actually sucks).

-We returned pre-aligned on the inevitable: we should kick the tires.
-Partnerships came together, we got an proof-of-concept for international payments live in short order, and as we entered the summer — Chapello dropped me and some of my peers on the Treasury team — Arnab, Moritz, Danielle, Fardeem, Mark — in a new Slack channel, for a “hackathon project.”
+Jon got partnerships together in record time, we got a proof-of-concept for international payments live pretty quickly.
+As we entered the summer, Chapello dropped me and some of my peers on the Financial Products team (behind our banking product) into a new Slack channel, for a “hackathon project.”
 The hackathon started the same day an incoming senior engineer on my team - Gian - started - so he joined us too.

 We shipped a winner.
 And Ramp tends to be pretty serious about doubling-down on these things: we’d earned the mandate to go and ship this for customers more formally, and we booked a week in Boulder to get it alpha-ready (and that we did).